jina-ai/jina/README.md

 - [**Flow**](https://docs.jina.ai/fundamentals/flow/): Orchestrates Executors into a Pipeline defining the Flow of Documents.
 It comes with a ready-to-use API to serve requests to the Flow.
 It also offers utility functions to generate Docker Compose and Kubernetes deployment configurations.

-Leveraging these three components, let's build an app that **find similar images using ResNet50**.
+Leveraging these three components, let's build an app that **finds similar images using ResNet50**.

 ### Generate vector embeddings in an Executor